-Biological aging takes a toll on the outside of the body where some women experience aging more harshly than others.
+Biological aging takes a toll on the outside of the body where some women experience the signs of aging more harshly than others.
 Visible signs include wrinkles, grey hair, sagging skin, age spots, and depending on bone strength, occasionally a slumped posture.
 Then, on the inside, bodies are also aging.
 Blood vessels may accumulate fatty deposits and lose flexibility.
 The lenses of the eyes may stiffen, making it harder to focus on close objects.
-And the number of nerve cells may decrease, impairing depth perception.
+Simultaneously, the number of nerve cells may decrease, impairing depth perception.
 In the gut, the production of digestive enzymes slows, inhibiting nutrient absorption.
 Understandably, you probably don’t like to think about either outwardly aging or about how your organs are diminishing.

-She Eats Right… Breakfast, Lunch and Dinner
+She Eats Right… Breakfast, Lunch, and Dinner

 She Exercises More Than She Sits

 At-home workouts can boost energy, and the more energy you have, the easier it will be to motivate yourself to work out.
-In a research study published in ScienceDirect, twenty-one women in their late fifties and sixties participated in stretching, resistance exercise, and moderate intensity walking for sixteen weeks.
-After this period of time, they showed, “Significant improvements in metabolic parameters, including glucose, triglycerides, total cholesterol, high density lipoproteins, LDL, blood pressure, and BMI were seen following the intervention.
+In a research study published in ScienceDirect, twenty-one women in their late fifties and sixties participated in stretching, resistance exercise, and moderate-intensity walking for sixteen weeks.
+After this period of time, they showed, “Significant improvements in metabolic parameters, including glucose, triglycerides, total cholesterol, high-density lipoproteins, LDL, blood pressure, and BMI were seen following the intervention.
 More so, the addition of resistance and flexibility exercises appeared to enhance functional autonomy (the ability to perform activities of daily living).”

 She Protects Herself From the Sun… Every Day

-The use of broad-spectrum sunscreen every day on the face, hands, and neck will reduce skin wrinkling.
+The use of broad-spectrum sunscreen every day on the face, hands, and neck will reduce skin wrinkling drastically.
 In a study published in the Annals of Internal Medicine, researchers studied 903 participants to determine whether or not sunscreen could reduce skin aging.
 It proved “Regular sunscreen use retards skin aging in healthy, middle-aged men and women.”

 She Makes Feeling and Looking Younger a Priority